olimoz/mech-interp-reasoning/README.md

 ### Impact of a Larger Model with Self Reflection

-All challenges have been attempted zero shot, whereas models such as Claude3.5 are optimised for chat, iterative conversation.
+Thus far all challenges have been attempted zero shot, whereas models such as Claude3.5 are optimised for chat, iterative conversation.

 That conversation can be with themselves in an 'agentic' workflow.
 The model  converses with itself to review data, plan an approach and reflect upon it's own responses.
 This has been demonstrated to give improved results in many use cases.
 This is not surprising as it is effectively prompting itself with multiple attempts to answer the question, opportunities to revise errors and make new insights.
 For our purposes we simply wish to know whether it can deliver better performance on ARC challenges.